How to File a Claim for Airline Compensation

 1) File a Claim with the Airline

-The first thing you should do when filing a claim for compensation for a delayed, cancelled, or overbooked flight is to contact your airline.
+The first thing you should do when filing a claim for compensation for a delayed flights, flight cancellations, or overbooked flight is to contact your airline.
 You can do this by calling them, writing to them, or asking a gate agent for the best method to file a complaint.

 Keep in mind that the airline you booked with may not be the airline you flew with.
 If that’s the case, file the complaint with the airline you flew with.
 And make sure to include all the details listed above to avoid any unnecessary back and forth with the airline.